nemild/smart-contract-best-practices/smart-contracts.md

 address[] refunds; // assume this array is populated

 for (uint x = 0; x < refunds.length; x++) {
-  if (refundAddresses[x].send(100)) { // any single address that overrides send can now prevent payments for the entire group
+  if (refundAddresses[x].send(100)) { // any single address that overrides send to return a failure can now prevent payments for the entire group
     throw;
   }
 }